AndroidCrypto/MifareDesfireEv3TutorialNFCjLib/readme.md

 is the total number of entries (records) in this files (default setting: 5 records).
 If you are writing to the file a new record is stored up the maximum of records; trying to save more records will fail.
 See xx (delete file) for more information on file handling.
 - **E Cyclic Record file**: A Cyclic record file uses the same parameters as the Linear Record file (record size and maximum number of records).
 The different is the behavior when writing additional records than the tag: the card will overwrite the oldest record so there is "space" for the new record.
+For this cycling operation a 'spare record' is needed so in practise you can write 'total number of entries - 1' only to the Cyclic Record file.
 This file type is perfect to log data on the tag.

 After a file creation this file is not preselected but need to get selected (see step 04) if you want to work with.